DeviesDevelopment/blog/README.md

 This will create a new file in `content/posts/YYYY-MM-DD_some-epic-title.md`, where you can write your content.

+Don't know what to write about?
+Have a look in the [topics list](topics.md)!

 ### Run server locally

 From the repository root, run `hugo server -D` and navigate to [http://localhost:1313](http://localhost:1313) in your web browser.